-The school that serves the area you live in.
-The school may give your child priority for admission to that school within their oversubscription criteria.
-Free schools and some academies and voluntary aided schools do not have catchment areas.
+A catchment area is a geographical area which is used by some schools to give applicants a priority for a place at that school.
+The catchment area will be part of the school's oversubscription criteria which is used to rank applications.
+Some voluntary aided, free schools and academies do not have catchment areas.
 We cannot guarantee a place at your catchment area school.
-A catchment area school may not be the nearest school to your home address.
+A catchment area school may not be the nearest suitable school to your home address.